DeeNewcum/termdetect/doc/fingerprint_db.md

 </table>

 The empty string means that nothing happened — no characters were received, and no cursor movement occurred.

+## How the $TERM value is determined

+Usually a 'TERM' field is specified with each fingerprint.
+Several alternatives can be given by separating them with pipes.

+When no TERM field is given, the main fingerprint name is used.
+A TERM field is often used, however, because the main fingerprint name shoudl be a stable identifier.

 ## Capability names (tests)